COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Website

 Ippudo is a popular Japanese ramen chain.
-Only one branch has vegan options – it’s in Lumine EST department store in Shinjuku.
-And there’s a choice!
+Only a handful of their branches have vegan options.
+And at their branch in Lumine EST department store in Shinjuku, there’s a choice!
 This is unheard of in Japan at a restaurant that also serves meat.
-In fact there are more vegan options than meat options.
-And they also have plant-based gyoza (rare)!
-It opened in summer 2022.
+And they also have plant-based gyoza (rare in Japan)!

-I had the tonkotsu style soy milk based ramen (spicy version), and it tasted really good!
-You could see the flavoured oil on the surface, just like an authentic meat-based ramen.
+Both their tonkotsu style soy milk based ramen and their spicy miso ramen are really good – one of my favourites in Japan!
+You can see the flavoured oil on the surface, just like an authentic meat-based ramen.
 I also enjoyed how there were so many condiments to add spice and extra flavours, including vinegar, which was an unusual but tasty option, and a sesame grinder.
 You could also pick up ramekins of garlic, with a garlic press, from the counter.

 Vegan Ramen at Ippudo, Shinjuku